-At January 31, 2015, the Company had cash and cash equivalents of \$1.7 million (April 30, 2014: \$1.0 million) (note 4) and working capital of \$2.2 million (April 30, 2014: \$1.1 million).
-The Company has a deficit of \$80.5 million at January 31, 2015.
+At July 31, 2015, the Company had cash and cash equivalents of \$1.4 million (April 30, 2015: \$1.6 million) (note 4) and working capital of \$1.6 million (April 30, 2015: \$2.2 million).
+The Company does not earn revenues from its operations and has a deficit of \$81.1 million at July 31, 2015.
 Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
-Management is working to option, joint venture or sell its individual exploration projects.
-The above factors cast substantial doubt regarding the Company's ability to continue as a going concern.
+Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of its exploration projects.
+Management has taken steps to streamline non-discretionary expenditures and financial overheads and is working to option, joint venture or sell its individual exploration projects.
+The above factors may cast significant doubt regarding the Company's ability to continue as a going concern.